Uganda – the Best Tropical Fruit Lover Destination in Africa

 You will like the papaya here in Uganda, add some pineapple and mangoes and get even a more of a tasty treat.

-Most visitors to Uganda are unfamiliar with the watermelon-sized Jackfruit that grows on trees here in Uganda and once again those trees are found near homes, hotels, lodges.
+Most visitors to Uganda are unfamiliar with the watermelon-sized Jackfruit that grows on trees here in Uganda, and once again, those trees are found near homes, hotels, lodges.
 Ugandans enjoy Jackfruit a lot and see it as a treat.
-Westerners, on the other hand, either love it or dislike it.
-More like it – it is different, a bit sticky and the list of fruit that those who partake of it compare it to is endless.
+Westerners, on the other hand, either loves it or dislike it.
+More like it – it is different, a bit sticky, and the list of fruit that those who partake of it compare it to is endless.

 I think it has a flavor and texture that merely unique to Jackfruit, and there is no real comparison.

 You have to try it – it is not often available in restaurants here, however many Ugandans consume it at home, and hopefully, during your time here, you have the opportunity to taste some Jackfruit in Uganda.

 Don’t miss the chance to eat the different fruit found here in the Pearl of Africa.

 The avocado Fruit, like many others, is not native to Uganda.
 However, one could say that it has been perfected in Uganda because of its favorable climate, fertile soil, and the farmers that till the ground and tend to the crops such as Avocados.